 S.G.
-Daedalus is the study association for Industrial Design at the University of Twente.
+Daedalus is the study association for Industrial Design Engineering at the University of Twente.
 As a study association S.G.
-Daedalus aims to fulfil the needs and interests of Industrial Design students, employees and other stakeholders.
+Daedalus aims to fulfil the needs and interests of Industrial Design Engineering students, employees and other stakeholders.
 This implies that S.G.
 Daedalus tries to maintain the quality of the education, i.a. by means of discussions and evaluations.

 Besides, S.G.
 Daedalus offers its members great opportunities to improve their skills, gain experience and orientate on the professional field.
-To stimulate the evolvement of Industrial Design students, S.G.
+To stimulate the evolvement of Industrial Design Engineering students, S.G.
 Daedalus tries to inspire its members with all kind of activities.
 The association organizes lectures, excursions and symposia to get in touch with companies to show students career opportunities and social drinks to relax.

 Daedalus was a highly respected and talented Athenian artisan descendent from the royal family of Cecrops, the mythical first king of Athens.
 He was known for his skill as an architect, sculpture, and inventor, and he produced many famous works.